ianstrang2/berkoTNF/docs/SPEC_Chat_And_Voting.md

 **Alternative:** Use Supabase Edge Function with cron trigger if pg_cron is not available.

+**Important notes:**
-**Important:** Reactions must be deleted BEFORE messages to avoid FK constraint violations.
+- Reactions must be deleted BEFORE messages to avoid FK constraint violations
+- Soft-deleted messages (`deleted_at IS NOT NULL`) still count toward the 1,000 limit
+- This is intentional — we want to prune oldest messages regardless of state
+- Result: "[This message was deleted]" placeholders eventually get cleaned up too
+- **Limit is per-tenant:** Each tenant keeps their own 1,000 messages (via `PARTITION BY tenant_id`)

 ---